lei-fang-stat/MV2ScML/README.md

 ```
 #n1: sample size of stage 1
 #n3: sample size of stage 2
-#exposure.GWAS.list: list of GWAS results for exposures with preselected IVs for each exposure.
+#exposure.GWAS.list: list of GWAS results for exposures with preselected IVs (SNPs) for each exposure.
 #exposure.GWAS.NULL.list: list of GWAS results for exposures with NULL SNPs for each exposure.
 #outcome.GWAS.comb: the stage2 GWAS statistics for all IVs (excluding NULL SNPs)
 #cor.Z: correlation matrix of in-sample LD for stage 2 or from reference panel with colnames of SNPs id.
-#K.vec: range of number of invalid IVs for BIC selection, default is 0:(num.snp-2)
+#K.vec: range of number of invalid IVs for BIC selection, typical setting is 0:p-2, where p is the total number of IVs (excluding NULL SNPs)

 MV.2ScML(n1,n3,exposure.GWAS.list,